kimathikim/espenseT/docs/stories/03-story-1.3.md

 Completed

 ### Completion Notes
-- Added `google_sign_in` and `sign_in_with_apple` dependencies.
+- Added `supabase_auth_ui` dependency.
-- Created a `SocialAuthButtons` widget to encapsulate the social login logic.
+- Replaced the custom `SocialAuthButtons` widget with the `SupaSocialsAuth` widget from the `supabase_auth_ui` package.
-- Added the `SocialAuthButtons` widget to both the `LoginScreen` and `SignUpScreen`.
+- The `SupaSocialsAuth` widget handles the native sign-in flows for both Google and Apple.
-- Implemented the native sign-in flows for both Google and Apple.
+- On successful authentication, the user is navigated to the home screen.

 ### File List
 - `pubspec.yaml`